knno/ImGM/README.md

 ![Build](https://github.com/knno/ImGM/actions/workflows/build.yml/badge.svg)
 ![coverage](https://badgen.net/https/raw.githubusercontent.com/knno/ImGM/main/extras/badges/coverage.ImGui.badge.json?icon=awesome)

-### Background

-> This repository is heavily inspired and based on [Nommiin's ImGui_GM](https://github.com/nommiin/imgui_gm)
->
-> It was an inspiration for this to be extensible with ImGui extensions.
-So it needed refactoring.
->
-> It is basically a GitHub fork of ImGui_GM with alot of changes and updates.
-While mostly keeping the same concept ideas, workflows, and alot of the source code including wrappers (with a little changes).
->
-> Credits go to [Nommiin](https://github.com/nommiin) also for helping me out
->

 ## So what is this?

 **ImGM** is a wrapper extension that brings the power of [Dear ImGui](https://github.com/ocornut/imgui) to modern GameMaker projects.
 It enables immediate-mode GUI rendering with DLL integration, modular extension support, and rapid prototyping workflows.